pegasystems/pega-helm-charts/charts/pega/README.md

 ```

 ### Installer Service Account
 If you require that the Pega installer job runs with a specific service account, you can specify a custom `serviceAccountName` for your job.
 For more information on service accounts, see [Configure Service Account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
+To let the chart manage the installer account, see [Service accounts](#service-accounts).

 Example: